msangel/msangel.github.io/_drafts/docker-practice-in-5-minutes.md.md

 $ docker history # list changes of an image.

 Running containers

-When a container is started, the process gets a new writable layer in the union file system where it can execute. docker run -it --rm ubuntu
+When a container is started, the process gets a new writable layer in the union file system where it can execute.
+It is also possible to make this layer read-only, forcing us to use volumes for all file output such as logging, and temp-files.
+Commands for interacting with containers
+$ docker create  # creates a container but does not start it.
+$ docker run     # creates and starts a container.
+$ docker stop    # stops it.
+$ docker start   # will start it again.
+$ docker restart # restarts a container.
+$ docker rm      # deletes a container.
+$ docker kill    # sends a SIGKILL to a container.
+$ docker attach  # will connect to a running container.
+$ docker wait    # blocks until container stops.
+$ docker exec    # executes a command in a running container.

+docker run -it --rm ubuntu
 --interactive (-i) – send stdin to the process.
 -tty (-t) – tell the process that a terminal(TeleTYpe) is present.
 This affects how the process outputs data and how it treats signals such as (Ctrl-C).